 To find Haw Creek Falls Recreation Area, you have to go about 12 miles southwest of the community of Pelsor on Arkansas Highway 123.
 For more information, visit the USDA website.

 So, what do you think?
-Are you ready to visit this waterfall campground in Arkansas?
-Know of some other picture-perfect primitive campsites in Arkansas?
+Are you ready to visit this spot for camping in Arkansas with waterfalls?
+Know of some more of the best places to camp in Arkansas?
 Tell us in the comments section.

 What are the most beautiful campgrounds in Arkansas?